 The partnership has also enhanced advocacy work in the regional offices such as Cooperatives Europe, which ensured that co-ops were mentioned in major EU policy documents on international development.

-Catarina Santos, the Alliance’s communication officer, said: “The programme will be represented at the European Development Days in June, and at the Alliance’s General Assembly in Malaysia, which is themed Putting People at the Centre of Development.
+Catarina Santos, the Alliance’s communication officer, said: “Within the framework of the programme, Cooperatives Europe Development Platform (CEDP) will present co-operatives in development at the European Development Days in June, and further events will be organised for the Alliance’s General Assembly in Malaysia, which is themed Putting People at the Centre of Development.

-“You can expect to see the results of our global research on youth, and get your hands on a new publication on the added value of co-operatives in international development – and definitely follow the #coops4dev for latest news and stories about co-operatives in development.”
+“You can expect to hear soon about our global research on youth, and get your hands on a new publication on the added value of co-operatives in international development – and definitely follow the #coops4dev for latest news and stories about co-operatives in development.”